What is Customer Retention?

 Getting Customers to Renew

 Your customer success team should create a Renewal Success Program for every customer renewing in a specific time period.
 Each of these programs should include the vital projects and activities necessary to achieve a positive business outcome.
-They should always be based on your deepest level of understanding about the customer.
-There are three key activities associated with a Renewal Success Program:
+They should always be based on your deepest level of understanding of the customer.
+There are two key activities associated with a Renewal Success Program:

 The CSM should document all the steps taken by your company and the customer leading up to the renewal contract.
 Other possible steps in the process include training, upgrades, escalation resolution, or personnel changes that are specifically requested by the customer for renewal.